Table of Contents

-- If the issue is serious and won't go away, make an appointment to discuss the problem with your doctor.
+- If the issue is serious and will not go away, make an appointment to discuss the problem with your doctor.
 There isn’t a big rush on mild issues, though delaying treatment too long can allow the condition to worsen.

-Don't spend hours agonizing over whether to call your doctor for an urgent or non-urgent appointment.
+Do not spend hours agonizing over whether to call your doctor for an urgent or non-urgent appointment.
 As the American Academy of Ophthalmology explains, you can't always tell how serious the problem really is.
-If you're not sure what to do, call and ask for advice.
-Don't try to treat the problem yourself without the help of your doctor.
+If you are not sure what to do, call and ask for advice.
+Do not try to treat the problem yourself without the help of your doctor.

 Your Doctor’s Role in Your Treatment